jyao1/openspdm/Doc/Test.md

 # Test in openspdm

-Besides OsTest and UnitTest introduced in readme, openspdm also supports some other tests.
+Besides SpdmEmu and UnitTest introduced in readme, openspdm also supports some other tests.

 ## Prerequisit